lab-paper-code/side/README.md

 (41.15255, -8.650274), (41.161985, -8.638086) #(latitude, longitude)
  ```

-### 1. Point query
-  #### 1) Spatiotemporal range query

-  - Find all spatiotemporal points satisfying the given spatiotemporal conditions.

-  #### 2)  k-NN query

-  - Retrieve k items in order of proximity from the given x, y coordinates while satisfying the spatiotemporal conditions

-  #### 3)  Top-k query

-  - Retrieve k items satisfying the given spatiotemporal conditions, selected from an arbitrary ordering criteria.
-  - In our experiments, we sorted in descending order based on latitude.

-### 2. Trajectory query
- #### 1) Spatiotemporal range query

-  - Find all trajectories to which points satisfying the given spatiotemporal conditions.

- #### 2) 𝑘-Similarity query

-  - Identify a set of 𝑘 trajectories within a database that are most similar to a specific trajectory data

 ___First___, choose the start and end dates under the time condition and switch the search type from ST to TS(ST means STC-index query and TS means TSC-index query).